 This is beautiful gift box is so simple to make.
 While thrifting, I found a very pretty wooden box that can be reused, eliminating the need for unwanted wrapping paper.

-Then, I bought a few of my favourite beauty brands!
+Then, I bought a few of my favorite beauty brands!

 - Reusable makeup remover pads